mwopitz/todo-daemon/README.md

 as well as a [REST][rest] API.
 It's designed to run user scoped (not as `root`) on a desktop client.

-The To-do Daemon does not behave like a traditional [SysV daemon][sysv-daemon];
+The To-do Daemon doesn't do anything really useful; it just manages a super basic to-do list that contains tasks, which can be added, modified, or deleted via both the CLI and REST API.

-it doesn't call `fork` to detach itself from the parent process.
+On Linux, the To-do Daemon does not behave like a traditional [SysV daemon][sysv-daemon]; it doesn't call `fork` to detach itself from the parent process.
 Instead, the To-do Daemon behaves more like a [new-style daemon][systemd-daemon], as defined by systemd.

 [cli]: https://en.wikipedia.org/wiki/Command-line_interface
 [daemon]: https://en.wikipedia.org/wiki/Daemon_(computing)